Tenant FAQs

 (a) What do we do if we see a property that we like?

-(c) What happens if there are multiple applications for a property?
+(b) What happens if there are multiple applications for a property?

-(d) How do we know that the property is ours?
+(c) How do we know that the property is ours?

-Once the Owner has accepted your application subject to satisfactory references and the Holding Deposit has been paid, the property is taken off the market and is reserved for you.
+Once the Owner has accepted your application and the Holding Deposit has been paid, the property is taken off the market and is reserved for you.
 We will confirm this to you in writing and will not show the property to other applicants or accept other applications.
 In return, at this point we expect that you will not apply for any other properties.
-We aim to complete the application process and complete the Tenancy Agreement within 3 working days of your application being accepted by the Owner.
+We aim to complete the application process and complete the Tenancy Agreement within 15 days of your application being accepted by the Owner.
 Your Holding Deposit is at risk where an applicant of guarantor a) provides false or misleading information which it is reasonable for a landlord or agent to consider in deciding whether to grant the tenancy b) fails a Right to Rent check c) withdraws from the property d) fails to take all reasonable steps to enter into a tenancy agreement when a landlord has done so.

-(e) Why might my application be refused?
+(d) Why might my application be rejected/terminated?

 Your application could be refused if we are unable to verify your identity and legal right to rent a property in the UK, you have adverse credit history, unsatisfactory references from your employer/previous landlord, or if you do not satisfy our affordability criteria.

-(f) Will I need a Guarantor?
+(e) Will I need a Guarantor?

 3. Checking and Completing the Tenancy Agreement